ALGSS/ntrip_things/readme.md

 ## ntripserver

-The program ntripserver is designed to provide real-time data from a single NTRIP source running under a POSIX operating system.

-<u>Basically the ntripserver grabs a GNSS byte stream</u> (Input, Source)
+The program ntripserver is designed to provide real-time data from a single NTRIP source running under a POSIX operating system. <u>Basically the ntripserver **grabs a GNSS byte stream**</u> (Input, Source) from either
-from either

-1. a Serial port, or
+1. **a Serial port**, or
 2. an IP server, or
 3. a File, or
 4. a SISNeT Data Server, or